 So you’ve decided to embark on an inbound marketing strategy for your healthcare business.
 Congratulations!
-Inbound marketing is a perfect fit for the healthcare industry.
+Inbound marketing, particularly content marketing, is a perfect fit for the healthcare industry.
 However, given the highly regulated nature of your industry, there are a few unique challenges you may face along the way.
 Here are some best practices that can help you quickly get your team up and running and producing the content that will have customers flocking to your products and services.

 In healthcare organizations particularly, it can be difficult to tackle inbound marketing as a lone wolf.
 There are simply too many moving pieces for one person to do it all by themselves.
+A well-defined digital marketing strategy is essential for planning, executing, and analyzing campaigns across different digital platforms.
 Your best bet is to assemble a team of professionals who can take on the following specialized roles:

 When creating the content that will form the basis for your inbound strategy, care must be taken to meet all relevant regulations, from patient information privacy under the Health Insurance Portability and Accountability Act (HIPAA) to FDA requirements for fair balance disclosures.

-For these reasons, it’s critical to make sure compliance is top of mind at every stage of your strategy.
+For these reasons, it’s critical for a healthcare organization to make sure compliance is top of mind at every stage of your strategy.
 To start, make sure everyone on your team is trained in your organization’s policies.

 Put some thought into processes and workflows so you are accommodating whatever approvals may be needed.
 You might even want to consider adding these stakeholders as peripheral members of your inbound marketing team: